insurgus/voron-slider/README.md

 If you're bying new extrusions, make sure to get them tapped.
 If you have spares, you'll need an m5 to ram through.

+# Assembly

+Tap the ends of your extrusions if not already done.

+Attach frame to ends of extrusions

+M5x20 goes through the side of the idler to hold the F695 bearings.
+One side is tighter than the other.
+Pay attention or you'll have to reprint an idler.

+M5x15 secures the idler to the Tnut.
+Tighten it such that there is no play in the idler, but it still allows free movement side to side with a little force.
+This let's you re-configure the frame for whatever spool dimensions you want.

+You can add shims if you like, but it really doesn't make any difference for me.